Level II Adjunct Faculty Engagement Program

 - Submit final ePortfolio electronically to the Provost’s Office

-- Present ePortfolio to the Level II Review Committee
+- Record an ePortfolio presentation and submit it electronically to the Level II Review Committee

 - Receive a minimum of 60 out of 80 points needed to achieve the Level II designation as outlined in detail in the ePortfolio Rubric

 12. How many adjunct faculty can apply and achieve Level II status?

 The cohort is limited to a maximum of 24 adjunct faculty candidates each year, which is the maximum enrollment in the Reflective Educator Graduate Equivalency Course.
 If more than 24 applications are received, the Level II Review Committee will select the members of the cohort based on the college service and professional development listed in the application.

 13. Will assistance be provided for making the ePortfolio presentation recordings?

 Yes, time slots will be available to meet virtually with an instructional designer to help create the ePortfolio presentation recordings.